-The Concordat recommends that universities should publish "a high-level statement on any formal investigations of research misconduct that have been undertaken", which should be presented annually to the university’s governing body and "should be made publicly available".
+The Concordat recommends that universities should publish "a high-level statement on any formal investigations of research misconduct that have been undertaken", which should be presented annually to the University’s governing body and "should be made publicly available".

-There was no guidance provided neither in the Concordat nor by HEFCE about the format or content of the high-level statements.
-The UK Research Integrity Office (UKRIO) created the Self-Assessment Tool for the Concordat to Support Research Integrity, which provided useful guidelines and suggested structure of what such a statement might contain.
-The UKRIO Self-Assessment Tool for the Concordat to Support Research Integrity formed the basis of The University of Nottingham’s statement.
+There was no guidance provided, neither in the Concordat nor by HEFCE, about the format or content of the high-level statements.
+The UK Research Integrity Office (UKRIO) created the Self-Assessment Tool for the Concordat to Support Research Integrity, which provided useful guidelines and a suggested structure of what such a statement might contain.
+The UKRIO self-assessment tool formed the basis of the University of Nottingham’s statement.
 This annual statement provides a wide ranging summary of activities undertaken across the University to support research integrity, including addressing allegations of misconduct.

 Researchers must ensure that all research is subject to active and appropriate consideration of ethical issues.
-The University of Nottingham’s Code of Research Conduct and Research Ethics provides a comprehensive framework for good research conduct and the governance of all research carried out across the University, including the University’s international campuses.
+The University of Nottingham’s Code of Research Conduct and Research Ethics provides a comprehensive framework for good research conduct and the governance of all research carried out across the University, including its international campuses.

 Ethical review (and approval) is required where the research involves the participation of human participants, their data and/or their tissues.
 All parties involved with research should aim to maximise the benefit of the research and minimise any harm to participants, considering ethical issues throughout the research lifecycle.